jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2025/day07/README.md

  1 4 6 4 1
 ```

 The difference being that a beam could fall straight through several levels before it is combined with other beams.

-The key insight was that a beam could be combined with other beams falling through the same space in the manifold.
-The splitting and combining of beams is what dictates how many paths there are through a particular horizontal offset at any given level in the manifold.
+The key insight was that a beam combines with other beams falling through the same space in the manifold.
+The splitting and combining of beams is what dictates how many additional paths are through a particular horizontal offset at any given level in the manifold.

 This is why Level 4 is different from Pascal's triangle because there is a space where a third splitter should be if we were to get the same numbers as Pascal's triangle.